Code of Ethics

 Rule 2d: Individuals shall provide appropriate supervision and assume full responsibility for services delegated to supportive personnel.
 Individuals shall not delegate any service requiring professional competence to unqualified persons.

-Rule 2e: Individuals shall not knowingly permit personnel under their direct or indirect supervision to engage in any practice that is a violation of the Code of Ethics.
+Rule 2e: Individuals shall not knowingly permit personnel under their direct or indirect supervision to engage in any practice that is not in compliance with the Code of Ethics.

 Rule 2f: Individuals shall maintain professional competence, including participation in continuing education.